Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 2. Include a web app manifest file;
 3. Have an icon to represent the app on the device;
 4. Have a registered service worker to make the app work offline;
-5. The web app must be served over HTTPS and not being already installed;
+5. The web app must be served over HTTPS and not already installed;

-If those criterias are met, web browser will emit a `beforeinstallprompt` event which you can use to notify the user that your app can be installed.
+If those criteria are met, the web browser will emit a `beforeinstallprompt` event which you can use to notify the user that your app can be installed.
 The most common way is by adding a button on the website.
-It is considered best practice to don't show a full page banner or distracting notifications.
-Let's add some markup for our `InstallBanner` component:
+It is considered best practice to not show a full-page banner or distracting notifications.
+Let’s add some markup for our `InstallBanner` component:

 ```html
 <template>